Hip Dysplasia in Dogs: What We Now Know

 Several surgical options are available for treating hip dysplasia in dogs, each with its own benefits and considerations.
 Total Hip Replacement (THR) is the most effective surgical treatment for severe cases, involving the implantation of a prosthetic hip to replace the damaged joint.
 This procedure can significantly help with mobility and reduce pain.
 With Total Hip Replacement, the cost can get quite high compared with other hip dysplasia surgery types that focus on the dog's hip joint.
 The preferred treatment for mild hip dysplasia would be medication.

-Femoral Head Ostectomy (FHO) is another surgical option, where the femoral head of the hip joint is removed to create a false joint, reducing discomfort.
+• Femoral Head Ostectomy (FHO): Surgical option, where the femoral head of the hip joint is removed to create a false joint, reducing discomfort.
 This procedure is less invasive and can be a viable option for dogs not suitable for THR.

 Complementary Therapies